 Paediatric population

-The safety and efficacy of Benlysta subcutaneous administration in children and adolescents (< 18 years of age) have not been established.
+The safety and efficacy of Benlysta subcutaneous administration in children and adolescents under 18 years of age have not been established.
 No data are available.

 Method of administration

-The pre-filled pen or pre-filled syringe should be used for subcutaneous injection only.
+The pre-filled pen must be used for subcutaneous injection only.
 The recommended injection sites are the abdomen or thigh.
-When injecting in the same region, patients should be advised to use a different injection site for each injection; injections should never be given into areas where the skin is tender, bruised, red, or hard.
+When injecting in the same region, patients must be advised to use a different injection site for each injection; injections must not be given into areas where the skin is tender, bruised, red, or hard.
 When a 400 mg dose is administered at the same site, it is recommended that the 2 individual 200 mg injections are administered at least 5 cm (approximately 2 inches) apart.

-Comprehensive instructions for subcutaneous administration of Benlysta in a pre-filled pen or pre-filled syringe are provided at the end of the package leaflet (see Step-by-step instructions).
+Comprehensive instructions for subcutaneous administration of Benlysta in a pre-filled pen are provided at the end of the package leaflet (see Step-by-step instructions).

 4.3 Contraindications